Stand in good soil. Trust the season.

 What this isn't

 The overwhelm is why people quit.
-We start somewhere else.
+GoodSoil starts somewhere else.

 No Plaid, no read-only links, no statement imports.
 Every other app pulls your last twelve months and asks you to make sense of it.
 That overwhelm is why most people quit.
-We start where you are right now.
+GoodSoil starts where you are right now.

 You enter your current balances.
 That's the starting point.
 From there forward, the work is logging what's real — a paycheck, a bill, a small habit — and watching the soil stabilize over the seasons.

-No streaks, no scoring, no comparison to other users.
+No scoring, no comparison to other users, no daily counter to break.
 Patterns get named on Sunday so you can decide one thing for the week.
 Missing a day doesn't break anything; the next entry is the rhythm.

 What's inside